johnbumgarner/newspaper3_usage_overview/README.md

 ## CSV files
 <p align="justify">
 Writing data to a comma-separated values (CSV) file is a very common practice in <i>Python</i>.
 The example below extracts content from a <a href="https://www.wsj.com/articles/investors-are-betting-corporate-earnings-have-turned-a-corner-11602408600?mod=hp_lead_pos1">Wall Street Journal</a> article.
-The items extracted include; the publish date for the article, the authors of this article, the title and summary for this article and the associated keywords assigned to this article.
+The items being extracted include; the publish date for the article, the authors of this article, the title and summary for this article and the associated keywords assigned to this article.
 All these data elements are written to an external CSV file.
 All the data elements were normalized into string variables, which made for easier storage in the CSV file.
 </p>

 ```python